schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 ![Commit To AzureDevOps](/assets/images/CommitToRepo.png)

-## Create Template yaml using DACPAC task
+## Create Template YAML using DACPAC task

 The next step is to create our YAML template that will be used to create our pipeline that deploys our stored procedures into our database.
 This is a pretty simple pipeline since it will be using our self hosted agent, running with our gMSA that now has permission to create and alter procedures in our database.